Swift and ISO 20022: The impact on payments explained

 How many institutions are sending ISO 20022 messages?

-The number of BIC8s sending international ISO 20022 messages on FINplus grew from 1,000+ to 1,150+ in April 2024, while the number of receiving BIC8s has grown from more than 5,400 to over 5,700.
-In addition, messages were sent from 130+ markets, up from 100+, while receiving countries grew slightly from over 200 to more than 210.
+The number of BIC8s sending international ISO 20022 messages on FINplus reached 2,300+ in May 2025, up from 1,180+ in May 2024, while the number of receiving BIC8s has grown from more than 5,740 to over 6,000.
+In addition, messages were sent from 180+ markets, up from 130+, while receiving countries grew slightly from over 210 to more than 220.

-Swift claims to support more than 11,000 financial institutions worldwide, and while it’s unsurprising that the number of receivers is currently much higher during the ongoing transition period, many banks still aren’t sending ISO 20022-compliant messages and pressure will continue to grow ahead of the November 2025 deadline.
+Swift claims to support more than 11,000 financial institutions worldwide, and while it’s unsurprising that the number of receivers is higher during the ongoing transition period, many banks still aren’t sending ISO 20022-compliant messages and pressure will continue to grow ahead of the November 2025 deadline.

 Conclusion